 Mares

-Mare Classification
+Mare Classification and Breeding Your Mare

 In order to maintain a high standard of breeding stock in line with that of Europe, every mare that is to be used for breeding must be assessed and entered into the Hanoverian or Rhineland studbook.